determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 The use of Stable Diffusion requires a [Huggingface User Access Token](https://huggingface.co/docs/hub/security-tokens).
-After including your user access token in the `const.yaml` config file and modifying the final part of the lines which read
+After including your user access token in the `const.yaml` config file by modifying the final part of the lines which read

 ```yaml